abilandz/NAT3054/Lecture_3/make.md

 ```

 Before moving on, we remark that the content of "CMakeCache.txt" shall never be modified manually, instead, **cmake** provides special options for its modifications.
+All settings in "CMakeCache.txt" are divided into two sections, namely "EXTERNAL cache entries" (maintained by the user), and "INTERNAL cache entries" (maintained by **cmake** itself).
 Its content can be retrieved programmatically with:

 ```bash
 $ cd someProject